Salaams and a hearty hello to everyone!

-Prepare the syrup by combining all of the ingredients in a saucepan and cooking over medium-high heat, until the sugar has dissolved.
-Remove from the heat and set aside.
+Combine all of the ingredients in a saucepan and bring to a boil over medium-high heat.
+Cook until the sugar has dissolved and remove from the heat.
+Set aside.

 Preheat the oven to 375°F and set aside a greased 9”x13” baking dish.

-Pour the batter into the baking dish and bake for 30 minutes, or until an inserted toothpick come out clean.
+Add liquid ingredients to flour mixture, and gently mix until thoroughly combined.
+Transfer batter to prepared baking pan and bake until an inserted toothpick near the center comes out clean, about 30 minutes.
 For a golden color, place under the broiler for a few minutes.